 There are designated areas supplied by vendors on the island.
 All alcohol consumption must stay within these areas.

 FIGMENT is for everyone—and very kid- and family-friendly.
 The event is great for kids!
-Governors Island is a public place and everything at FIGMENT is appropriate and fun for people of all ages!
+Roosevelt Island is a public place and everything at FIGMENT is appropriate and fun for people of all ages!
 No precautions necessary... but do bring everything you'd need for a day out!
 Sunscreen, plenty of water, snacks, et cetera.